Investors

 Rules of procedure of Revenio Group Corporation's Nomination and Remuneration Committee

-Election and composition of the Remuneration and Nomination Committee
+Election and composition of the Nomination and Remuneration Committee

-The Board of Directors appoints the members and the chair of the Remuneration and Nomination Committee from amongst the Board.
+The Board of Directors appoints the members and the chair of the Nomination and Remuneration Committee from amongst the Board.

-The members of the Remuneration and Nomination Committee shall have the expertise and experience required for the duties of the Committee.
+The members of the Nomination and Remuneration Committee shall have the expertise and experience required for the duties of the Committee.
 The majority of the members of the Committee shall be independent of the company, and the Committee shall act independently when carrying out duties related to remuneration.
 The CEO or other persons in the management of the company may not be appointed to the Committee.

 The Committee will nominate a secretary who will sign the minutes of the meetings together with the chair.

-The Remuneration and Nomination Committee assists the Board of Directors in the preparatory work on the election of directors, on remuneration and nomination of the CEO and other management, and on remuneration schemes for other personnel.
+The Nomination and Remuneration Committee assists the Board of Directors in the preparatory work on the election of directors, on remuneration and nomination of the CEO and other management, and on remuneration schemes for other personnel.

-The duties of the Remuneration and Nomination Committee include:
+The duties of the Nomination and Remuneration Committee include:

-• the preparation of the appointment of the CEO and other management as well as successor planning
+• the preparation of the appointment of the CEO and other senior executive management as well as successor planning

 • the preparation of matters concerning the company’s remuneration schemes

-• the assessment of the remuneration of the CEO and other management as well as seeing to the appropriateness of the remuneration schemes
+• the assessment of the remuneration of the CEO and other senior executive management as well as seeing to the appropriateness of the remuneration schemes

 • the preparation of the remuneration policy and report